0rkha/0rkha/README.md

 ### Hi there 👋

-i'm a Korean 🇰🇷 and high school student(yet) 😅
+I'm a Korean 🇰🇷 and high school student(yet) 😅

-and i usally develop AI applications 🤖
+And i usally develop AI applications 🤖

-i'll show you something awsome step by step 👍
+I'll show you something awsome step by step 👍

-plz look forward to next projects! 🙂
+Plz look forward to next projects! 🙂

 <!--